Jackson throws 5 TD passes and Ravens send Giants to franchise record-tying 9th straight loss, 35-14

 A small plane circled MetLife Stadium roughly two hours before kickoff, trailing a banner that read: “Mr Mara Enough — We won’t stop until you fire everyone.”

-It was the second straight week that a plane was hired to circle the stadium to complain about the Giants’ second straight losing season.
+It was the second straight week that a plane was hired to circle the stadium to complain about the Giants as they play out the string in their second straight losing season.

 Up next